mkandziora/PhylUp/how_to_start.md

-## Short introduction into what the tool actually does
+## Short introduction to the tool:

 PhylUp is a command-line tool written in python3 to automatically update alignments and phylogenies.
-As input it needs a phylogeny, the corresponding alignment and a file with the information about the tip names and the corresponding species names.
+As input it needs a alignment (and if available a phylogeny) and a file with the information about the tip names and the corresponding species names.
 PhylUp will take every input sequence and blasts it against the ncbi GenBank database.
-Sequences that are similar to the input sequence will be added to the alignment, if they are a different species and/or they are longer than existing sequences or differ in at least one point mutation.
+Sequences that are similar to the input sequence will be added to the alignment, if they are a different taxon and/or they are longer than existing sequences or differ in at least one point mutation.
-Newly added sequence will be blasted again and this continues until no new sequences were found.
+Newly found sequence will be blasted again and this continues until no new sequences were found.
-Finally, it it will place the newly found sequences onto the tree, which is then used as a starting tree for a full RAxML run.
+Finally, it will place the newly found sequences into the alignment and if enabled to update phylogenies.

 After the single-gene datasets are updated, the data can be concatenated.
-Either, the user specifies which sequences are combined or the tool decides randomly which sequences to combine if there are more than a single sequence for a taxon in one of the alignments.
+The tool decides randomly which sequences to combine if there are more than a single sequence for a taxon in one of the alignments.

-## Short tutorial:
+## Tutorial:

 ### Before you can start